Deterministic and Stochastic Fixed-time Stability of Discrete-time Autonomous Systems: Conclusion

 \section{Conclusion}

-This paper addressed the fixed-time stability for discrete-time (DT) autonomous systems based on fixed-time Lyapunov stability analysis.
-Novel Lyapunov conditions are derived under which the fixed-time stability of autonomous DT system is certified.
-The sensitivity to perturbations for fixed-time stable DT systems is analyzed and the the analysis shows that fixed-time attractiveness can be resulted from the presented Lyapunov conditions.
+This paper addressed the fixed-time stability for deterministic and stochastic discrete-time (DT) autonomous systems based on fixed-time Lyapunov stability analysis.
+Novel Lyapunov conditions are derived under which the fixed-time stability of autonomous DT deterministic and stochastic systems is certified.
+The sensitivity to perturbations for fixed-time stable DT systems is analyzed and the analysis shows that fixed-time attractiveness can be resulted from the presented Lyapunov conditions.
 For both cases of fixed-time stable and fixed-time attractive systems, the fixed upper bounds of the settling-time functions are given.
 For future work, we intend to employ the introduced DT systems fixed-time stability analysis for control and identification of such systems.